haplo-org/haplo-plugins/haplo_simple_notification/readme.txt

 h3(property). recipient

-The @SecurityPricipal@ of the user/group receiving the task.
+The @SecurityPrincipal@ of the user/group receiving the task.

 Can be set with a numeric @ID@ or @SecurityPrincipal object@ (as it is set on the actionableBy property).